Storage

 we use the term object instead of file to emphasize some differences:

 • objects are immutable.
-If we want to save a modified version, we must create a new, distinct object.
-We may keep or delete the former object.
+We may not edit and save an object.
+We must create a new, distinct object.
 This is distinct from files that are writable and may change over time.
+We may overwrite an object with an object of the same name.
+In that case, we may describe it as a new generation.

-• objects live in a single, flat container, which is different from most file systems where a file lives somewhere in a vertical hierarchy made of nested directories.
-The flat layout is simpler and makes it easier for providers to scale.
+• objects live in a single, flat container, whereas files usually live in a vertical hierarchy of directories.
+The flat layout allows to split up objects on different machines, which makes it easier for provider to accommodate large storage needs.

-• bucket is the name given to such flat container.
-Within a bucket, we may emulate a hierarchy by adding subpaths in the file name such as public/ in public/abc.png
+• the flat container is called a bucket.
+Within a bucket, we may emulate a hierarchy by adding subpaths to file names such as public/ in public/abc.png

-A firebase project is given a default bucket.
-The storage service picks the default bucket by default.
+The client SDK picks the default bucket by default.

-If we are to use a distinct bucket, we must provide its ID.
+If we are to use a distinct bucket, we must provide its URI.